What hiring managers actually look for

 Accept every assignment at first

 Your first 30 to 60 days are about building a reputation.
-Accept all available assignments to establish reliability.
+Accept all available assignments to establish reliability, then track your teaching days and the campuses you cover so your next resume has real numbers.

 Frequently asked questions